vmware-archive/PCF-Workshop-101/cf-spring-trader/docs/lab_userprovided.md

 In order for our microservices to be able to connect to the Registry service, we will have to create a [*User-provided service*](http://docs.pivotal.io/pivotalcf/devguide/services/user-provided.html).
 This tells our microservices where to find the registry service.

 ### Exercise
-1. Create a *marketplace service* using the CLI.
+1. Create the *marketplace services* using the CLI.

   `./create-services.sh`

 This simple script creates 4 services:

   `#!/usr/bin/env bash`<br>
   `cf create-service p-mysql 100mb-dev trader-db`<br>
   `cf create-service p-service-registry standard trader-registry`<br>
   `cf create-service p-config-server standard config-server`<br>
   `cf create-service p-circuit-breaker-dashboard standard trader-dashboard`<br>

 # Summary
-You have now created marketplace services via the CLI.
+You have now created marketplace services via the CLI!

 Move on to [pushing the quote service lab](lab_pushquote.md).